 Batching means dedicating blocks of time to similar tasks.
 It takes some doing to get used to, but it’s a huge time saver once you do.
 I dedicate chunks of time to writing content, answering emails, editing photos, and so forth.

 One of the biggest enemies of successful batching is social media and email.
-When you’re doing a specific batch task, stay off of social media and don’t look at your email, unless you’re expecting something extremely time-sensitive to come in.
+When you’re doing a specific batch task, stay off of social media and don’t look at your email, unless you’re expecting something extremely critical to come in.

 6. Give yourself some grace